The smash product for derived categories in stable homotopy theory: The Left Module Enveloping Algebra

 for $m>0$ and the identity map $\AC(1)_{+}\sma S=\bar D_{+}\sma S$ induce a map $\epsilon \colon UR\to A$, and it is easy to see from the definition of the $S$-algebra structures that $\epsilon$ is a map of associative $S$-algebras.
 The composite $\epsilon \circ \phi$ is the identity on $A$.
 Since the composite of $f_{m}$ with $\circ_{1}$ is the identity on $\AC(m+1)$ for $m>0$, the defining map

 factors through $\phi\circ \epsilon$, and so $\phi \circ \epsilon$ is the identity on $UR$. \end{proof}

 We close this section with the proof of Theorem~\ref{thmACnice}: We show that the canonical map of $UR$-modules $UR\to R$ induced by the inclusion of the unit $S\to R$ is a homotopy equivalence of $S$-modules.
-In terms of the model $A$ above, we can identify this as the composite map
+In terms of the model $A$ above, we can identify this as the map $\chi \colon A\to R$ induced by the map